Lishaliramamoorthy/basic-nn-model/README.md

 Regression helps in establishing a relationship between a dependent variable and one or more independent variables.
 Regression models work well only when the regression equation is a good fit for the data.
 Most regression models will not fit the data perfectly.
 Although neural networks are complex and computationally expensive, they are flexible and can dynamically pick the best type of regression, and if that is not enough, hidden layers can be added to improve prediction.

-First import the libraries which we will going to use and Import the dataset and check the types of the columns and Now build your training and test set from the dataset Here we are making the neural network 2 hidden layer with activation layer as relu and with their nodes in them.
+First import the libraries that are necessary .
+Import the dataset and check the types of the columns.
+Now build your training and test set from the dataset.Networks typically consists of input,hidden and output layer.We can see that there are three inputs and thus there are three input nodes.
+Here we are making the neural network 2 hidden layer with activation layer as relu and with their nodes in them.
+These hidden layers have 4 nodes in each hidden layer.The output layer gives one output therefore,there is one output node.The nodes in the input layer take input and forward it for further process, in the diagram above the nodes in the input layer forwards their output to each of the four nodes in the hidden layer, and in the same way, the hidden layer processes the information and passes it to the output layer.
 Now we will fit our dataset and then predict the value.

 ## Neural Network Model